June 18, 2026

 Distinctive assets are colors, typefaces, symbols, shapes, characters, or other graphical elements that are linked to a particular brand.
 They facilitate brand recognition, help to differentiate between competitors and sub-brands, add extra "umph" to marketing efforts, and enable more flexible creative by relying less on a brand's logo.

-Consumers identify the bottle shape for Method hand soap as the design's most distinctive asset—represented through the fairly uniform distribution of clicks across the package and consumers' open-ended responses when asked which assets are uniquely associated with this brand.
-(Source: Designalytics Annual Category Report for Liquid Hand Soap, September 2019)
+Consumers also identify La Chila as the original hot sauce design's most distinctive asset—represented through the distribution of clicks across the package and consumers' open-ended responses when asked which assets are uniquely associated with this brand.
+(Source: Designalytics Annual Category Report for Hot Sauce, September 2023)

 Design is the bedrock of strong mental availability, which links all marketing efforts to the moment of purchase.
 Brands, both small and large, should constantly be striving to cement and increase their mental availability through consistent, strategic use of their visual brand assets.
 Of course, it's always helpful to begin with the consumer view when asking questions like, "Which assets are viewed as truly unique to the brand?
 Which assets are not yet distinctive, but appealing and worthy of greater emphasis?
 Which distinctive assets would be more likable if rendered differently?"